Fort Greene Park

 This impressive monument, consisting of a 100-foot-wide granite staircase and a central Doric column 149 feet in height, was designed by renowned architect Stanford White (1853–1906).
 The monument marks the site of a crypt for more than 11,500 men and women, known as the prison ship martyrs, who were buried in a tomb near the Brooklyn Navy Yard.

-In 1776 American Major General Nathanael Greene supervised the construction of Fort Putnam on high ground that is now part of this park.
+In 1776, American Major General Nathanael Greene supervised the construction of Fort Putnam on high ground that is now part of this park.
 During the Battle of Long Island, the Continental Army surrendered the fort and retreated to Manhattan.
-The British held thousands of captives on prison ships anchored in the East River.
+The British held thousands of captives on prison ships anchored in Wallabout Bay.
 Over 11,500 men and women died of overcrowding, contaminated water, starvation, and disease aboard the ships, and their bodies were hastily buried along the shore.
 These brave patriots represented all thirteen colonies and at least thirteen different nationalities.
-In 1808 the remains of the prison ship martyrs were buried in a tomb on Jackson Street (now Hudson Avenue), near the Brooklyn Navy Yard.
+In 1808, the remains of the prison ship martyrs were buried in a tomb on Jackson Street (now Hudson Avenue), near the Brooklyn Navy Yard.

-Sculptor Adolph Alexander Weinman (1870–1952) created the monument’s bronze pieces — the large urn or decorative lantern (never functioning) as well as four eagles that were once mounted to the corner granite posts.
-The eagles were removed to storage after being repeatedly vandalized; two of them are on public display at the Arsenal, the Parks administrative headquarters on Fifth Avenue at 64th Street in Manhattan.
-A tablet over the entrance to tomb, also in storage now, was donated by the Tammany Society, and was originally the cornerstone of the Navy Yard vault.
-An elevator and stairs for the interior were installed in 1937; both were removed in 1948 after the monument was renovated by Parks.
-In 1970 the elevator pit was filled in.
+Sculptor Adolph Alexander Weinman (1870–1952) created the monument’s bronze pieces—the large urn or decorative lantern (never functioning) as well as four eagles that were mounted to the corner granite posts. n the 1960s, the eagles were removed to storage after being repeatedly vandalized.
+A tablet over the entrance to tomb, also temporarily removed, was donated by the Tammany Society, and was originally the cornerstone of the Navy Yard vault.
+An elevator and stairs for the interior were installed in 1937; both were removed in 1948 after the monument was renovated by NYC Parks.
+In 1970, the elevator pit was filled in.

 Prison Ship Martyrs Monument Details